leroylim/zabbix-mcp-server-nodejs/SCHEMA_VALIDATION_MASTER.md

 ## 🏆 **High-Priority Module Completion Achievement**

 ### **Major Milestone: All High-Priority Modules Complete** ✅
-The completion of the Triggers module marks a significant achievement - **all 5 high-priority modules are now complete**, providing comprehensive enterprise-grade support for:
+The completion of all 5 high-priority modules provides comprehensive enterprise-grade support for:

 - **Actions**: Complete alert and automation management
 - **Hosts**: Full host lifecycle and monitoring setup